 My mini warehouse: With the remaining funds after Kickstarter fees, I managed to order over 400 self-published books, bookmarks, and thousands of stickers to fulfill my orders.
 I also bought envelopes and packaging materials to help with shipping.
 I set up a workspace in an open area of our new home where I can sign and package each order.

-DonorsChoose.org donation: Just around the time I was fulfilling orders, Hurrican Harvey had just cut a destructive path through Texas and Louisiana, flooding dozens of classrooms as they prepared for the new school year.
-With the help of backers, I fulfilled a promise to donate $1/book ordered to help DonorsChoose and donated $318 to their Hurrican Harvey fund.
+DonorsChoose.org donation: Just around the time I was fulfilling orders, Hurricane Harvey had just cut a destructive path through Texas and Louisiana, flooding dozens of classrooms as they prepared for the new school year.
+With the help of backers, I fulfilled a promise to donate $1/book ordered to help DonorsChoose.org and donated $318 to their Hurricane Harvey fund.
+UPDATE: I also donated $250 with post-Kickstarter sales to Sandy Hook Promise for a total of $518 donated to 2 charities.

 Trips to the post office: Once the packages were wrapped and addressed, I chose to ship my books via media mail, a discounted USPS shipping method for books.
 What I wasn’t aware of was how strict media mail can be.
 With the help of my husband, I ended up gutting most of my packages to remove extra contents that included bookmarks, thank you note, and stickers.
 I was told that an evil mail person might check for anything other than books, which would prevent the actual delivery.
 Lesson learned.

-Part 4: That fuzzy feeling (Oct – present)
+Part 4: That fuzzy feeling (Oct – December)

-The last part, though little effort on my part, was the overwhelming joy I received when friends/family shared little ones with my books!
+This last part, though little effort on my part, was the overwhelming joy I received when friends/family shared how much they enjoyed my book(s)!

 MADE MY DAYYYYYY!
 GRANDPARENTS ARE READING MY BOOK, MY STORY TO CHILDREN!!!!!!
 Children reading my book?
 Absolutely.
 Parents reading my book to children?
 Yes!
 But I don’t think I realized how special it is to see grandparents…reading my book.
 The ability to share this across generations is deeply humbling.
 Thank you for sharing @melquach! 😊 #thefeels #warmfuzzyfeelings